 MB Borough Hall — History & Photos

 In 1910, an ambitious New York attorney, Thomas W. Butts acquired the property.
-That summer he opened a new pool club at the foot of Beach Road.
+That summer he started construction on a new pool club at the foot of Beach Road.
 By November 1913, Butts was in NYC’s Ludlow Street jail for fraud.

 Privacy & Seclusion